ninest/NSR/src/content/articles/basic-military-training.md

 ### Before enlistment
 - Get a haircut prior to enlistment: you likely won't get much time to shower after the haircut in Tekong.
 Ask your barber for the "zero" cut, and remember to get it done not more than a day or two before enlistment.
 If your commanders think your hair is too long, you'll waste $2.
 Protip: make sure you are unable to pinch and pull your hair after the haircut.
 If you can, it's not short enough.
+- If you still want to get your first haircut in Tekong, bring $2.
 - Try to learn the difference between a *sergeant* and an *officer* (sir).
 If you see arrows on their rank (on their chest), it's most likely a *sergeant* or an *encik*.
 - StarHub is usually the fastest service provider (for Tekong), followed by Singtel